Food and Restaurant Guide

 Maria Antonia can prepare and deliver to the house freshly made lasagna or melanzane alla parmigiana.
 She needs one day notice for this.
 The price is 15 euros per person.
 A salad is included.

 Maria Antonia can also come to our house for a lesson in traditional Sardinian and Italian food, for example ravioli followed by tiramisu.
 Or make your own suggestions of what you would like to cook.
 You prepare the dishes under her guidance and then eat them.
-25 Euros per person.
+30 Euros per person with a minimum of four people or 120 Euros.

 Contact Jonathan to book either.